UM-KEN1300/Group-04/README.md

 ```bash
    group-04\3dcrazyputting\desktop\src\com\crazyputting3d\Experiment
 ```
 Then, go to the experimentmain.java file and run the main method.
-The result data will be showed in the Experiment.csv file which is placed in the same folder.
+The resulting data will be showed in the Experiment.csv file which is placed in the same folder.

 ## Features